The Psychology of Colour in the Home

 What tile colours to use in a bathroom?

 Traditional colours of tiles and paint in a bathroom are white and blue.
 These are often linked with cleanliness and calm.
 White tiles will never date and co-ordinate with many vanity unit colours.
-We would always suggest looking at white tiles first, but there are a whole range of different tiles to choose from.
+We would always suggest looking at white tiles first, but there is a whole range of different tiles to choose from.

 Check out some of our white feature ranges like wave wall tiles shown below.

-If you need to make a room look bigger stick to light colours and larger size tiles.
+If you need to make a room look bigger, stick to light colours and larger size tiles.
 There are some tricks that you can use to give different illusions.
 Read a full guide at BBC homes.